nicolas-van/letsencrypt-renew/README.md

     letsencrypt certonly --webroot -w /var/www/letsencrypt -d ${your_domain_name}

-The last step is to modify the nginx configuration for your new ssl-enabled website:
+The last step is to add the nginx configuration for your new ssl-enabled website:

     server {
         listen 443 ssl http2;